 Place a seed in each pot and cover with 1/2 inch (13 mm) of soil.
-Water the soil until it is evenly moist.
+Water the soil until it is evenly moist (but not saturated).

-The best temperature for germination is between 64 to 74° F (18-23°).
+The best temperature for germination is between 66 to 77° F (19-25).
 Nights cooler than this are ok.
-Avoid temperatures above 76° F (24°C).
-I recommend placing a minimum/maximum thermometer near the pots, especially if using a heating mat.
+Avoid temperatures above 80° F (27°C).
+I recommend placing a minimum/maximum thermometer near the pots.

 Most of the seeds should start sprouting within 2-4 weeks, but some may take up to 2 months.
 Once they sprout, give them bright light, but shade them from strong afternoon sun.

-Occasionally a seedling may not shed its seed coat after it breaks through the soil.
-If this happens, keeping the seed coat moist will enable it to fall off, so keep the humidity high around it, or spray the seedling with water occasionally.
-If the seed coat still doesn't fall off after 2 days, try to gently pry it apart with your fingers.
+Occasionally a seedling may not shed its seed coat after it emerges from the soil.
+If the seed coat doesn't fall off by itself after 2 days, try to gently pry it apart with your fingernails, tweezers, etc.

 Watering -- Aim to keep the soil evenly moist most of the time.
 Don't let the soil dry out completely, but also avoid keeping it soggy.
-If you're unsure if the soil down in the root zone has the right moisture, consider using a moisture meter probe, which are sold at garden shops and home improvement stores for about $5.
+If you're unsure if the soil down in the root zone has the right moisture, consider using a moisture meter.

 Fertilizing -- Like other Brugmansias, this one likes regular feeding.
-Feed about every 2 months with a slow-release (pelleted or organic) fertilizer.
-Cut back on the feedings if your plant goes through a period of slow growth, like during hot or cold temperatures.
+Feed about every 2 months with a general-purpose fertilizer that contains micronutrients (I use this one).
+Avoid feeding if your plant goes through a period of slow growth, like during hot or cold temperatures.

-It's normal for an older leaf to occasionally turn yellow and drop, but if it seems excessive, it's usually a sign of not enough nitrogen fertilizer.
-Or the soil may be too dry down in the root zone.
+It's normal for an older leaf to occasionally turn yellow and drop, but if it seems excessive, the soil may be too dry down in the root zone.
 If you are certain the soil is moist, the plant may need more nitrogen fertilizer.
 If the new growth turns yellow with green veins, the pH of your soil or water is probably too high (alkaline).
 Try using a citrus fertilizer if this occurs, or switch to bottled water or rainwater.

 Wait until your plants are 15 inches (35 cm) tall before planting them in the ground (in suitable climates).
 If you plan to keep them in containers indefinitely, the final size of the pot will depend on how large you let your plant grow.
 A full-size tree may need a very large pot!
 You may prune your plants to any size that is convenient.

-Lighting -- Filtered sun or morning sun is best.
+Lighting -- Dappled sun or morning sun is usually best.
 Protect the plants from strong afternoon sun, especially in warm climates.
 They can take full sun in cool climates like coastal California, but they will need more fertilizer and water.